Personalized Federated Learning with Gaussian Processes: Experimental details

 \textbf{Hyperparameter tuning.} We used a validation set for hyperparameter selection and early stopping in all methods.
 For the CIFAR datasets, we pre-allocated a validation set of size 10K from the training set.
 For the CINIC-10 dataset, we used the original split having a validation set of size 90K.
 The hyperparameters for all methods and all datasets were selected based on the learning setups with $50$ clients.
 We searched over the learning-rates $\{1e-1, 5e-2, 1e-2, 5e-3\}$ for all methods, and personal learning-rates $\{5e-2, 1e-2, 5e-3, 1e-3\}$ for baseline methods only (pFedGP is a non-parametric approach and therefore does not optimize any private parameters).
-For pFedGP we searched over the number of epochs on sampled clients during training in $\{1, 3\}$, which is substantially less than baseline methods which usually use $20$ epochs or more.
-We also searched over a scaling factor for the loss function in $\{1, 2\}$.
+For pFedGP we searched over the number of epochs on sampled clients during training in $\{1, 3\}$.
+For baseline methods, since the training procedure varies significantly, we ran the baselines FOLA, LG-FedAvg, pFedMe, Per-FedAvg, FedU, and pFedHN according to the recommended configuration in their papers or code (which is usually a few epochs).
+Regarding FedAvg, FedPer, and pFedMe, we followed the protocol suggested by pFedME of using 20 iterations per client.
+For pFedGP We also searched over a scaling factor for the loss function in $\{1, 2\}$.
 We used the RBF kernel function with a fixed length scale of $1$ and an output scale of $8$.
 We used $20$ parallel Gibbs chains for training and $30$ parallel Gibbs chains for testing with $5$ MCMC steps between samples in both.
-We note that as the number of steps increases usually the model becomes better calibrated, but without a discernible accuracy gain.
+To compute the predictive distribution, at each tree node, we averaged over the log probabilities since it didn't impact the results but yielded a more calibrated model.
+In the reliability diagrams, we used $50$ steps since as the number of steps increases usually the model becomes better calibrated (without a discernible accuracy change).
 In pFedGP-IP-data and pFedGP-IP-compute experiments, we used $100$ inducing points per class.
+In all baselines that use FedAvg update rule, we used a variant of FedAvg in which a uniform weight was given to all clients during the global network update.
 All experiments were done on NVIDIA GeForce RTX 2080 Ti having 11GB of memory.

 \textbf{Noisy datasets (Sections \ref{sec:pfl_in_noise} \& \ref{sec:in_noise_cifar10}).} To generate a noisy version of the CIFAR-10 and CIFAR-100 datasets, we used the image-corruptions package \cite{hendrycks2018benchmarking}.
 We simulated the following $19$ corruptions (Gaussian noise, shot noise, impulse noise, defocus blur, glass blur, motion blur, zoom blur, snow, frost, fog, brightness, contrast, elastic transform, pixelate, jpeg compression, speckle noise, Gaussian blur, spatter, saturate) with a corruption severity of (3, 4, 5), resulting in $57$ unique noise models.